WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/DecentralizedAutonomicData.md

 This approach is more scalable than using a distributed consensus ledger because the Replicants do not need to communicate with each other.
 The inter-host agreement of the members of a distributed consensus pool is usually the limited factor in scalablity.
 Morever a given receiver could be completely responsible for providing the immutable log service for its own data stream with the sender.
 Each receiver could choose to implement a different level of reliability.
 Loss of the event log means that the sender and receiver have to re-initialize and re-establish the DAD stream.
 Alternatively the sender could be responsible for providing a set of Replicants and make the event log available to the receiver upon request.

+### Key Recovery

+#### Rotation Related Considerations

 Although key recovery has not been discussed in detail.
 If it required or desirable that the DAD stream not be reinitialized due to loss of the rotation event history then a key recovery mechanism would also provide recovery of rotation events.
 Given that rotations typically happen rarely the rotation event history should be small in size and not pose a problem for recovery.
 Essentially recovery of the root DID or DDID for a stream would recover the original key and any rotations.

 As mentioned above when the DDID for communicating with a public service is derived from a the public key of a server then the client does not need to preserve an HD chain code.
 Instead it can regenerate the DDID using the root private and the public DID of the server.
 A complication occurs when the root private key has been rotated and the server was not made aware of the rotation.
 The client can still recover the current root DID used by the server using a trial and error approach by going through the list of rotated root DIDs, generating the associated DDID, verifying if the server will accept it, and if not incrementing to the next rotated root.
 Eventually the client can recover the appropriate DDID for a given service without having to preserve anything but the history of rotated root DIDs.
 This may be a big storage savings when the number of external services is large.

-### Key Recovery

-Key recovery would also keep this list.
-This is a couple of orders of magnitude less effort than having to keep all the keys pairs.
-Only the master keys in sequence.
+## Appendices

 ### Support for DAD Signatures in HTTP